Dark story of U.S. city that almost officially renamed to 'Nairobi' | Pulselive Kenya

 The slogan "Uhuru Na Umoja," meaning "Freedom and Unity," summed up the movement's spirit.

-There was also a Nairobi College which had satellite campuses throughout the San Francisco Bay Area, as well as the Nairobi Day School for children of colour.
+There was also a Nairobi College which had satellite campuses throughout the San Francisco Bay Area.

 “Nairobi College comes out of the unmet needs of peoples of colour for education but is open to all students who find it a viable educational alternative,” John Egerton wrote in his book New Colleges for New Students.